RST Software

 A wise man knows that he doesn’t know what he doesn’t know (still with me?) but supply chain data analytics helps him get to the “knowing more” side of things and not having to take shots in the dark in regard to many of the business aspects.

-With a BI system in place, companies can gather and analyze data on KPIs such as delivery times, inventory levels, and customer satisfaction.
+With a BI system in place, companies can gather and analyze data on key performance indicators (KPIs) such as delivery times, inventory levels, and customer satisfaction.
 Logistics managers can then use this information to identify patterns, trends, and opportunities to optimize operations, cut down costs, and improve the overall service.
-Instead of relying on intuition or assumptions, BI empowers logistics companies to make more impactful data-driven decisions.

 Visualization of each stage of the supply chain